Heart disease in dogs and what to do

 As we’ve said in our prior blog on DCM, here are a few things to consider:

-- If you prefer dry dog food, opt for oven baked.
-If you prefer better kibble brands look for brands that have a lot of protein as the first few ingredients.
+• If you prefer better kibble brands look for brands that have a lot of protein as the first few ingredients.
 (Some pet foods supplement their protein by using legumes instead of good quality and quantity of meat.)
 Carna4 and Nature’s Logic are great dry food brands that were not implicated in the DCM causing foods.
+Carna4 Oven baked dog food were not implicated in dog heart disease

 Wishing you all the best!